 For the purpose of this policy, the following definitions apply:

-"Affiliated Organization" means any organization which has been determined to be a component unit under the criteria established by GASB 39.
-Affiliated organizations include the Montana State University Foundation, Montana State University-Athletic Scholarship Association, and the Museum of the Rockies, Inc.
+"Affiliated Foundations and Organization" means any organization which has been recognized by the University to provide assistance in fundraising, public outreach and other support for the University's mission.
+Affiliated organizations include the Montana State University Foundation, Montana State University-Athletic Scholarship Association, and the Museum of the Rockies, Inc. or any other organization approved under the university policy governing affiliated organizations

-300.00 Agreement:

-Any affiliated organization must enter into an agreement with Montana State University regarding the terms and conditions of its affiliation with MSU.
-The agreement will address the following:

-The services and benefits MSU and the affiliated organization provide each other;

-How gifts, grants, and/or dues are accepted and accounted for by the affiliated organization;

-The organization's conflict-of-interest policy;

-The organization's spending policy for funds received by it on behalf of the University or its programs.
-The spending policy must address the organization's rules for payment to, or reimbursement of, University employees and departments;

-How campus input will be sought before defining the major needs and priorities for fund-raising;

-The organization's compliance with federal, state, and other laws and regulations applicable to such organizations;

-The organization's maintenance of financial and accounting records in accordance with generally accepted accounting principles or other comprehensive basis of accounting, as approved by an independent auditor or the University auditor;

-Requirement for audit of the financial records of the organizations;

-List of officers, directors, or trustees.

-400.00 Acceptable Uses of Funds:
+300.00 Acceptable Uses of Funds:

-University departments and employees may seek reimbursement from any affiliated organization in accordance with the organization's approved spending policy and this policy.
+University departments and employees may seek payment for, or reimbursement from, any affiliated organization in accordance with the organization's approved spending policy and this policy.
 In general, reasonable expenses for travel, meals, lodging, entertainment/hosting or other reasonable expenses directly related to entertaining donors, prospective donors, prospective employees, or other guests of the University and/or affiliated organization may be reimbursed if directly related to or associated with the active conduct of the affiliated organization or University business.

-500.00 Prohibited Use of Funds:
+400.00 Prohibited Use of Funds:

-University departments and employees may not receive payments or seek reimbursement for the stated purposes listed in this section from any affiliated organization.
+University departments and employees may not receive payments or seek reimbursement for the stated purposes listed in this section from any affiliated organization, except as noted.

 A. Salaries/Wage Payments to Employees of University: